sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 * `Started` - the transfer is active and processing files from the source.
 * `suspended` - the transfer was started, but it is outside of its activity schedule.
-* `Source failed` - the source location is not available and files at source are not processed.
+* `Source failed` - the source location is not available and files at the source are not processed.
   Processing will be started as soon as the source location is available, either by fixing the errors and manually starting it or by an automated location reconnection process.